Man charged in 'tragic murder' of retired Captain David Dorn

 [READ: Retired St. Louis police Captain David Dorn 'murdered by a looter' outside pawn shop]

-Cannon was also charged with robbery, burglary, armed criminal action and felon in possession of a firearm.
+Cannon was also charged with robbery, burglary, armed criminal action and unlawful possession of a firearm.

+According to charging documents, Cannon and other people can be seen on surveillance video leaving a Pontiac G6 just outside the pawn shop and then going in the store and grabbing several televisions.
+At some point, Cannon was the only one standing at a corner outside the store and then Dorn arrived.
+Police said video shows Cannon pointing the gun at Dorn and then Dorn is seen falling to the ground.

+Witnesses told police someone yelled to the people inside the store and told them it's time to leave after shots were fired.
+Police found several 9mm shell casings at the corner.

 Police said Cannon admitted he cut his hair to change his appearance after seeing surveillance video released by police.